Watch yourself the next time pressure arrives.

 You will become someone different.

 Which means the resume you built in calm conditions does not reliably translate to the moments that decide everything.
-A different capability is required for the high-stakes work, and that capability is built through deliberate exposure to pressure, not through the avoidance of it.
+A different capability is required for high-stakes work.
+That capability is built through deliberate exposure to pressure, not through the avoidance of it.

 Napoleon Hill spent twenty years studying the wealthiest five hundred people of his era on commission from Andrew Carnegie.
-He published Think and Grow Rich in 1937, the depths of the Depression, and one of his core findings was that persistence, sustained effort through adversity, was the single most reliable differentiator between those who succeeded and those who collapsed.
+He published Think and Grow Rich in 1937, the depths of the Depression.
+One of his core findings was that persistence, sustained effort through adversity, was the single most reliable differentiator between those who succeeded and those who collapsed.

 The protocol is not motivational.
 It is structural.
-The operator who has all four elements operating sustains effort through pressure that breaks the operator who is missing any of them.
+The builder who has all four elements operating sustains effort through pressure that breaks the builder who is missing any of them.

-What Hill saw in 1937 about a five-hundred-person sample of self-made successes, Cook sees in his clinical work eighty years later.
-Pressure does not relent for the operator doing serious work.
+What Hill saw in 1937, eighty years later we still see in the room.
+Pressure does not relent for the leader doing serious work.
 The preparation determines whether the pressure produces the work or destroys the performer.

 The performers I have watched fall into two distinct populations.